 Filter out false and ambiguous comments

 The number of people commenting on various blog posts has seen a sharp increase especially with the aim to generate traffic to a particular website.
 This makes blog posts prone to comments that are flattery and many-a-times they are immaterial to the respective blog post.
 As an experienced blog moderator, you must be able to separate fake comments from the real.
 The former is artificial and lacks quality.

 Do away with copied and borrowed comments

 Many blog readers leave a comment just for the sake of commenting on your blog post.
 Very often we come across comments with the same wordings on several blog posts.
-Technology blogs for instance face this issue.
+Technology blogs, for instance, face this issue.
 The blog can be about the latest gadget launched in the market.
 A reader must not have even got his hands on the gadget.
 Conveniently, the reader copies a comment about the product from another blog and posts the same on your blog post, thus passing it off as his original comment.
-As a blog moderator you must be do away with such kind of borrowed comments.
+As a blog moderator, you must be done away with such kind of borrowed comments.

 Eliminate comments used to settle personal scores

 As a blog moderator, you can tolerate comments and criticism about the respective blog post.
 However, when the reader gets personal, which a few readers deliberately do to settle personal scores, it becomes your responsibility to eliminate such comments.
 Leaving a blog comment that personally attacks the author is not a professional way of settling personal scores.
 Using names to refer to the author or abusing the blog owner is a common form of settling personal scores that must strictly be prohibited by blog moderators.
 Eliminate such comments.